embrace-io/embrace-docs/content/android/add-embrace-sdk.md

 ## Add the config file

-You'll need to add a config file to configure the Embrace SDK.
-Add a file named `embrace-config.json` at `app/src/main`.
+Add a config file to configure the Embrace SDK.
+This file must be named `embrace-config.json` at should be placed in `app/src/main`.
+The config file supports many more options than those shown in the example below, but for the initial integration, only the two settings listed below are needed.

 ```json
 {